aleksandr1g1/aleksandr1g1/README.md

-# Shalom 👋
+# Salam 👋

-My name is Sasha
+Sasha, 20 y.o.
 I’m a mental broken

 ## 🧑‍💻 About Me
 - 🎓 Computer Science
-- 🖥️ Interested in software development and web technologies
+- 🖥️ Not really interested in software development and web technologies
 - 🎧 Music and DJing enthusiast

 ## ⚡ Tech Stack